Royal Botanic Gardens, Kew (2014)

 Notes from JRS

 Madagascar is one of the world’s unique and most threatened places and JRS had invested in the Wildlife Conservation Society’s REBIOMA project in 2011 and in 2013 as well as the Office National pour l’Environnement’s project to build the first Lemurs Atlas of Madagascar.
 This award to Kew moves JRS’ learning and support ‘closer to the ground’ in supporting Red List assessment, assessment capacity, and hand-held technology for endangered plants and continues Kew’s long-term engagement in Madagascar.
 So far, the project is exceeding its goals and building a community of Malagasy Kew staff and Malagasy partners who are enthused and engaged to use mobile technologies to collect plant data to high global standards.
 We are also grateful for the partnership of iNaturalist to support the Kew teams to learn the tool and optimize its interface.
-So far, the team has generated enthusiastic support and contributions to their observations website and a cohort of trained professional and citizen scientists familiar with the technology and its potential.
+The team generated enthusiastic support and contributions to their observations website and a cohort of trained professional and citizen scientists familiar with the technology and its potential.
 The success of this work provided impetus to explore how the iNaturalist platform could be adapted to fisheries monitoring in our 2017 grant award to the Okavango Research Institute (2017).